 We want to make certain that you have the most accurate and complete articulation possible, so we require that you submit your completed application, including official transcripts, directly to the Enrollment Center so a representative of the Center can begin the articulation process.
 They are the "articulation experts."
 Only through an official articulation can we tell you the answers to the questions: "How many courses do I have left?" and "How long will it take me to complete the program?

 While your articulation is in progress, you may receive a request for further information, such as a more complete course description or syllabus of a cognate (e.g., science course).
 If you completed any nutrition courses within the accepted Course Acceptance and Validation policy guidelines , you will need to provide syllabi and course projects to the Director of the undergraduate Nutrition Program (on the Lisle campus) after the rest of the articulation process is completed by the Enrollment Center representative.
-This Transfer Counselor will assist you throughout the transfer process and your first term of registration.
+Acceptance of a course towards graduation credit requirements is not the same as towards specific DPD (Dietetics) requirements; only the Lisle campus DPD Director determines these.
+The Transfer Counselor (from the Enrollment Center) will assist you throughout the transfer process and your first term of registration.
 Your advising file is then sent to the Nutrition Department.